grantjenks/python-diskcache/docs/tutorial.rst

   slows accesses.

 All clients accessing the cache are expected to use the same eviction policy.
-The policy can be set during initialization via keyword argument and changed by attribute.
+The policy can be set during initialization using a keyword argument.

-    >>> cache = Cache('mycachedir', eviction_policy=u'least-recently-used')
+    >>> cache = Cache('/tmp/mycachedir')
     >>> cache.eviction_policy
+    u'least-recently-stored'
+    >>> cache = Cache('/tmp/mycachedir', eviction_policy=u'least-frequently-used')
+    >>> cache.eviction_policy
+    u'least-frequently-used'
+    >>> cache.reset('eviction_policy', u'least-recently-used')
     u'least-recently-used'
-    >>> cache.eviction_policy = u'least-frequently-used'
-    >>> cache.eviction_policy = u'least-recently-stored'

-The eviction policy can be changed at any time but previous indexes will not be dropped.
+Though the eviction policy is changed the previously created indexes will not be dropped.

+.. _tutorial-disk:

 Disk
 ----